Washington / Spokane County

 Healthcare

-Millwood residents have convenient access to major hospitals such as MultiCare Valley Hospital and Providence Sacred Heart Medical Center located nearby.
-With a physician density of 2.3 per 1,000 people and over 92% health insurance coverage, healthcare services are both accessible and comprehensive.
-The area’s healthcare index of 76.8 reflects solid overall care for families and individuals alike.
+Millwood residents have access to quality healthcare, with major hospitals like MultiCare Valley Hospital and Providence Sacred Heart Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.3 per 1,000 people and 92.6% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals